Onboard AWS Cloud Account in Strata Cloud Manager

 This validates the successful creation of a service account in AWS.

-Initial data should populate on SCM in about 30 minutes and the flow logs may have a delay of about 1 hour to show up on the SCM web interface.
+Initial data should populate on Strata Cloud Manager in about 30 minutes and the flow logs may have a delay of about an hour to show up on the Strata Cloud Manager dashboard.

 Next, protect the network traffic flow by deploying an AI Runtime Security instance in AWS.